bobby-didcoding/django-tutorial/steps/module_2.md

 ```

-8) Start a local server - Use the following command to start a local development server
+8) Local server - Django has a built in development server which is a lightweight web server written purely in Python.
+Django's development server allows us to develop things rapidly, without having to deal with configuring a production server – such as Apache – until you’re ready for production.
+Use the following command to start a local development server
 ```
 python manage.py runserver
 ```